kescherCode/catstodon/README.md

 ## Differences

-- The favicon files are adjusted specifically for the catcatnya instance.
+- Some files are adjusted specifically for the catcatnya instance.
 Specifically, these:
   - public/android-chrome-192x192.png
   - public/apple-touch-icon.png
   - public/browserconfig.xml
   - public/favicon.ico
   - public/mstile-150x150.png
+  - sounds/boop.mp3
+  - sounds/boop.ogg

   You might want to revert these to the upstream files manually.
-- TODO: Make more differences